 1.2.1 Facility Overview: Platform Houchin, located on offshore lease tract OCS-P-0166, is approximately 7 miles southeast from the City of Santa Barbara, California (Latitude 34°20'4" North, Longitude 119°52'10" West.
-For District regulatory purposes, Platform Houchin is situated in the Southern Zone1 of Santa Barbara County.
+For District regulatory purposes, Platform Houchin is situated in the Southern Zone of Santa Barbara County.
 Figure 1.1 shows the location of the facility off Santa Barbara County coast.

 Platform Houchin is a nine leg, 60 wellhead slot, platform placed in a water depth of 163 feet.
-The platform was installed in 1968, drilling operations began in 1969, and the first phase (43 wells) was concluded in 1980.
-There are no active oil and gas operations on the platform which is currently being decommissioned.
+The platform was installed in 1968, drilling operations began in 1969, and the first phase (43

-1 District Rule 102, Definition: "Southern Zone"
+&lt;sup>1 District Rule 102, Definition: "Southern Zone"